 Our Statement of Principle document explains how we intend to carry out our functions under the Gambling Act 2005 and will be reviewed every 3 years.

-If you require further information about the Gambling Act 2005 you can contact us by e-mail or telephone us and ask to speak to a licensing officer.
+If you require further information about the Gambling Act 2005 you can contact us by email (firstname.lastname@example.org) or call us on 01202 261700 and ask to speak to a licensing officer.

 Copies of the Gambling Act 2005 can be obtained from the Stationery Office bookshops.
 Information about the Act is also available from the Department for Culture Media and Sport.